openvinotoolkit/openvino/docs/OV_Runtime_UG/automatic_batching.md

 # Automatic Batching {#openvino_docs_OV_UG_Automatic_Batching}

+This article covers details in regards of Automatic Batching.
+Described here are general information alongside configuration and testing performance.

 ## (Automatic) Batching Execution

 The Automatic-Batching is a preview of the new functionality in the OpenVINO™ toolkit.
 It performs automatic batching on-the-fly (i.e. grouping inference requests together) to improve device utilization, with no programming effort from the user.